Credit:

 Wirecutter: Wirecutter’s top pick French-door refrigerator is the LG LRFLC2706S, a traditional 3-door fridge with a spacious interior for its counter-depth footprint and an internal water dispenser and ice maker.

-Consumer Reports: The Consumer Reports team gives the GE GYE22GYNFS its highest refrigerator rating, giving it the highest scores for temperature performance and ease of use.
+Consumer Reports: The Consumer Reports team gives the LG LRMXS2806S its highest refrigerator rating, giving it the highest scores for temperature performance and ease of use.

 Good Housekeeping: The GH team picked a different LG model for it’s top refrigerator, the LG LL31H6530S.
 Consumer reliability and unique features like two types of ice are called out as factors in this selection.